Skip to content

 ├── server/ — optional transport layer for cross-JVM access

-├── recording/ — screenshot / recording integrations and native capture boundaries
+├── recording/ — screenshot / recording API and common JVM implementation

 ├── testing/ — test fixtures and JUnit-facing helpers built on top of public APIs